julianjohannesen/js-concurrency-notes/f000-heap-stack-event-loop-etc.md

 The **heap** is where memory allocation occurs.
 That's about all that's said about it in Philip's talk.

+### The call stack

 The **call stack** is a data structure that records where in a program we are.
 Picture a stack of pancakes.
-The first pancake added to the stack is the last pancake to get eaten.
-First in, last out.
-When we call a function, we push that function onto the top of the stack.
+The first pancake added to the stack is the last pancake to get eaten. **First in, last out**.
+Similarly, when we call a function, we push that function onto the top of the stack.
 When that function returns, it is popped off the top of the stack.
 But what if our function calls other functions?
 Those functions will also be added to the call stack, on top of the function that called them.
 That becomes clearer below.

 ```js
 // Pseudo code